tcottrell321/Data-Analytics-Portfolio/README.md

+## Click on any Project Title link to goto GitHub Repository.

 ## [Project 1 Rightsize and Refresh Employee Base](https://github.com/tcottrell321/Pewlett_Hackard_Analysis)
 Using SQL to perform TL and produce employee lists for early retirement and succession planning.